openstack-archive/tuskar-ui/docs/install.rst

     tools/with_venv.sh ./manage.py runserver

 and have the application start on port 8080.
-The Tuskar dashboard will be located at http://localhost:8080/infrastructure
+The Tuskar UI dashboard will be located at http://localhost:8080/infrastructure

 If you wish to access it remotely (i.e., not just from localhost), you